-For the first time in Columbia College Chicago’s history, students will have a dedicated, multi-use space to collaborate across creative disciplines in a new, contemporary student center.
-Slated to open in 2019, the distinctive and innovative building will serve as a central hub for the college’s expansive urban campus in Chicago’s vibrant South Loop.
+This fall, Columbia College Chicago students will have a dedicated multi-use space to collaborate across creative disciplines in a new, contemporary student center.
+The distinctive and innovative building will serve as a central hub for the college’s expansive urban campus in Chicago’s vibrant South Loop.

-The five-story, 114,000 square-foot center also reflects Columbia’s dynamic role as an incubator for creative industries, and reflects the college’s commitment to empowering students, building community partnerships, and embracing diversity.
+The five-story, 114,000 square-foot center reflects Columbia’s dynamic role as an incubator for creative industries, and the college’s commitment to empowering students, building community partnerships, and embracing diversity.
 Features include:

-- Flexible, multi-purpose spaces to facilitate informal and formal interaction among students of all majors and interests, reflecting Columbia’s multi-disciplinary and diverse student population
+- Flexible, multi-purpose spaces to facilitate interaction among students of all majors and interests to reflect Columbia’s multidisciplinary and diverse student population

 - Work and presentation spaces that share Columbia’s creativity with Chicago